 as a jazz vocalist and Maggie was someone who played a major role in my time as a student at Berklee."
 The album features songs by composers such as: Cole Porter,

 Originally from Pittsburgh, Andrea got an early start as a professional musician, studying vocals with the likes of Maureen Budway, Cheryl Bentyne (Manhattan

 Transfer) and Kevin Mahogany.
 As Andrea puts it, “Although I grew up listening to Aretha Franklin and Chaka Khan, it was always important to me to keep a heavy jazz influence in my songwriting as

 well.
 I am really fortunate to have band mates that groove so hard and are also incredibly well-versed in jazz.”
 Band mates include John Cave on guitar, Lars Pottieger on piano, and Dmitry Ishenko on

 bass and Rob Mitzner on drums.
-Andrea will be releasing an original LP titled "This Is Where My Heart's At" in the fall.
+Andrea will be releasing an original LP titled "This Is Where My Heart's At" in the summer of 2019.